prajg/website/content/authors/admin/_index.md

 - Visitors
 ---

+I am a graduate student in the Department of Operations Research at University of Toronto supervised by Professor Chi-Guhn Lee.
+Currently, I am interested in developing framework to solve High Dimensional PDE using Reinforement Learning for potential applications in Pricing and Trading.

-I am currently a final year undergraduate student in Statistics, Mathematics and Actuarial Science at the University of Toronto.
-Within academia, I am a research assistant at RiskLab, and a teaching assistant in the Deparment of Statistical Sciences as well as Rotman School of Management.
+As an undergraduate student, I studied Actuarial Science and Statistics at University of Toronto.
+During undergrad, within academia, I was a research assistant at RiskLab, and a teaching assistant in the Deparment of Statistical Sciences as well as Rotman School of Management.
+Within Industry, I have worked at Milliman and Manulife.

-Starting Fall 2020, I will be joining Dynamic Optimization & Operations Management Lab in the MIE department to work on Reinforcement Learning and Quantitative Finance.
-In the lab, I will be working under the supervision of Professor Chi Guhn Lee.

-Recent coursework: Probabilistic Machine Learning, Stochastic Calculus for Asset Pricing, Statistical Methods for Machine Learning, Bayesian Statistics and Stochastic Processes